 At the front of the bar, removing all nozzles and sparklers every night and ensuring they are all washed, cleaned and sanitised with sanitiser tablets and left to soak overnight, and covering all dispense taps (minus sparklers) each night with cling film or “sponge/brush bungs” to create a physical barrier will prevent contamination from natural yeast airborne bacteria and beer flies.

-Reviewing the stock-turn of every stock item held is also a good plan, and one to think hard about before re-opening.
+Reviewing the stock-turn of every stock item held is also a good plan, and one to think hard.
 Ideally you should be aiming for a full stock turnover of each SKU every two weeks.
 Consider removing any SKU’s that struggle to meet this threshold – You need to balance the benefit of offering your customers a wide choice of product against the cost of writing off stock that has passed its best before date.

 It’s worth knowing that the BII offers cellar management courses for senior management and staff, and ensuring that at least one person is fully up to scratch with cellar maintenance knowledge can only be a good thing.
 Certainly something to think about before summer.